jhlagado/monty/README.md

 Here is an example that selects a number 0, 1, 2 or 3 and prints its text name.
 The array of pairs is stored in `A`
-Then we select `2` from the array and execute the orresponding block
+Then we select `2` from the array and execute the corresponding block

 ```
 [0 {`zero`} 1 {`one`} 2 {`two`} 3 {`three`}] A =